Tutorials

 onshape cad software laser joint

-Check your design well and have your wood laser cut.
+Check your design well and have your wood laser cutting.

 Assemble